ROOTS

 We love New Hampshire and our homestead and feel so very blessed by it all.

-Without James Russell, the League and our great customers things would look very different.
+Without James Russell, the League, the wonderful League ship managers, the other wonderful gallery owners and of course our great customers our life would look very different.